 - A lessor may require the lessee to continue with the payment even if the equipment malfunctions.
-In such a case, the payment would allow the lessor to carry the repair work.
+The payment would allow the lessor to carry out the repair work in such a case.

 - In case of a merger or acquisition, either party may insist on having such a clause to require the other party to take responsibility for any antitrust risk that may arise because of the deal.

 - Such a clause is common with construction industry contracts as well.
 In such contracts, the clause ensures that the suppliers are able to smoothly supply the materials.

 This clause ensures that the purchaser makes the payment even if the product or service is not working as intended.
 Or the contract remains effective and enforceable regardless of anything wrong or default with the item or service.
 For example, if a seller rents equipment under such a clause, then the buyer is responsible for the payment even if the equipment malfunctions.

 Usually, in contracts with such a clause, the lessee decides the equipment they want.
 The lessor becomes the funding entity that then buys the item.
 And then provide it on lease to the lessee.
 Now, if there is any defect with the equipment, the lessor is usually not at fault because it is the lessee who chose the equipment.

 It is possible that the equipment manufacturer directly shipped the equipment to the lessee without the lessor getting a chance to inspect it.
 In such a case, it is possible that there was a manufacturing defect in the equipment.